 This site mainly focuses on the top-level categories of artificial intelligence and data science and in many ways these can be thought of as siblings – different but with a shared lineage and significant cross over.

-If this is how the whole thing fits together, the next logical step is to get a clear understanding what each piece is and what it means as a part of the whole.
+If this is how the whole thing fits together, the next logical step is to gain a clear understanding of what each topic is and what it means as a part of the whole.

-Machine Learning (also often referred to as ML) is a sub-field of artificial intelligence.
-It effectively refers to the area or discipline concerned with developing algorithms that make computers ‘learn’ a task or function without being explicitly programmed to do so.
+Machine Learning (also often referred to as ML) is a sub-field of artificial intelligence and refers to the area or discipline concerned with developing algorithms that make computers ‘learn’ a task or function without being explicitly programmed to do so.

 The overall goal of these algorithms is to improve their performance in a given task as they receive and digest more data over time, ultimately helping AI systems to become more adaptive to complex environments and a wider range of known and unknown scenarios.

-Deep Learning is a sub-field of machine learning and consists of specific machine learning techniques which are known as neural nets – basically algorithms inspired and influenced by the structure and function of the brain 🧠
+Deep Learning is a sub-field of machine learning and consists of specific machine learning techniques known as neural nets – basically algorithms inspired and influenced by the structure and function of the brain.

-2. the high levels of computing power now available that has allowed researchers to actually use such complex math, delivering results that appear to be significantly different from previous attempts.
+The ‘deep’ in deep learning refers to two things: the complexity of the mathematical model used to run these algorithms and the high levels of computing power now available that has allowed researchers to actually use such complex math.
+These two things combined are delivering results that appear to be significantly different from previous attempts.

-Sitting alongside these areas of AI (and not shown in the diagram above), are the fields which bridge the gap between the digital world and the physical, allowing intelligent machines to sense and interact with stimuli in the real world environment around them.
+Sitting alongside these areas of AI (not shown in the diagram above), are the fields which bridge the gap between the digital world and the physical, allowing intelligent machines to sense and interact with stimuli in the real world environment around them.

-If the AI is the brain, then these areas are effectivel the eyes, ears, arms, and/or legs, utilizing what are called sensors (to sense things from the environment) and actuators (to react to the information and allow physical action into the environment).
+If the AI is the brain, then these areas are effectively the eyes, ears, arms, and/or legs, utilizing sensors to sense things from the environment and actuators to react to information and allow physical action.

-The field of robotics is probably the best known of these and effectively involves the building and programming of machines so they can do cool stuff in the physical world using a combination of artificial intelligence and machine learning, alongside sensors and actuators.
+The field of robotics is probably the best known of these and involves the building and programming of machines so they can do cool stuff in the physical world, utilizing a combination of artificial intelligence and machine learning, alongside sensors and actuators.

-Robots are essentially containers for AI and should probably be thought of as the physical manifestation of artificial intelligence (narrow or otherwise) that allow it to move around and/or interact in the physical world.
+Robots are basically containers for AI and should probably be thought of as the physical manifestation of artificial intelligence (narrow or otherwise) that allow movement around and/or interaction with the physical world.

-Sometimes they look like humans and sometimes they don’t, but getting a robot to do the stuff that humans can (in a natural way) is one of the holy grail tasks of this branch of study and includes lots of cool sub-areas and related disciplines like computer vision, natural language processing, as well as cognitive modeling.
+Sometimes robots look like humans and sometimes they don’t, but getting a robot to do things that humans can (in a natural way) is one of the holy grail tasks of this branch of study and includes many sub-areas and related disciplines like computer vision, natural language processing, and cognitive modeling.